Zaurtime/smart_cctv/README.md

 17. Ensure the following environment variables are set in Heroku

+* Add the following config vars:
+  - AWS_ACCESS_KEY_ID
+  - AWS_SECRET_ACCESS_KEY
+  - DATABASE_URL
+  - EMAIL_HOST_USER
+  - SECRET_KEY
+  - SECRET_WH_SECRET
+  - STRIPE_PUBLIC_KEY
+  - STRIPE_SECRET_KEY
+  - USE_AWS

-18. Connect the app to GitHub, and enable automatic deploys from the main if you wish
+19. Connect the app to GitHub, and enable automatic deploys from the main if you wish

-19. Click deploy to deploy your application to Heroku for the first time
+20. Click deploy to deploy your application to Heroku for the first time

-20. Click on the link provided to access the application
+21. Click on the link provided to access the application

-21. If you encounter any issues accessing the build logs is a good way to troubleshoot the issue
+22. If you encounter any issues accessing the build logs is a good way to troubleshoot the issue

 ### Fork Repository